-Two Acts, Book Musical, Rated G
+2 Acts, Book Musical, Rated G

-London Stage Version
+Original London Version (1983)

 The pint-sized, pinstriped classic is a tongue-in-cheek tribute to the gangster films of the 1920's.

 Based on the hit 1976 film starring a preteen Scott Baio and Jodi

 Bugsy Malone is only available to license in the United States and Canada.